Ultimate Guide to Driving The Road to Hana, Maui

 The gardens are divided into sections, each with clearly marked and easy walking trails past plants native and indigenous to Hawaii, and exotic ones from around the South Pacific region and the world’s rain forests.

-You can walk through the bamboo alley to a 100-year-old mango tree.
+You can hike through the bamboo alley to a 100-year-old mango tree.
 Make sure you stop in front of the bamboo clusters so your kids can listen to the ghostly groaning sounds they make as they sway against each other.

 Head to the overlooks on the edges of the arboretum to see the Upper and Lower Puohokamoa Falls, the latter of which cascades over a 200-foot cliff below the Road to Hana.